bcgov/mobile-developer-guide/docs/distribution_methods.md

 !!! warning
     If the assets of an Enterprise App expire, then the app will not work.
 This means your users can't use your app.

-    The Product Owner must schedule yearly updates to these assets so they don't expire.
+    The Product Owner must schedule yearly updates to these assets, so they don't expire.

 Custom and Public apps do not have this limitation.
 Your app will work with expired assets.

-The intellectual propery (IP) of a SaaS app belongs to the app's developer.
+The intellectual property (IP) of a SaaS app belongs to the app's developer.
 The developer uses their provisioning profile and signing certificate.
 They are responsible for updating these assets.

 ### Apple Custom App

 Use this distribution method for internal apps used only by employees.
 These apps are either made specifically for the Province of BC or are a SaaS solution.
-The IP of purpose built apps belongs to the Province of BC.
+The IP of purpose-built apps belongs to the Province of BC.
 The IP of SaaS apps belong to the developer.

 Custom Apps are licensed from [Apple Business Manager (ABM)](https://support.apple.com/en-ca/guide/apple-business-manager/welcome/web).
 OCIO Device Management manages ABM.
 They will assign the app to its MDM-Intune Tenancy and distribute it.